Meet our modernizers – Vijay Kumar Krishnan

-I am always working along with the team in both Collabrr and eVerbinding projects.
-We are working together as a team, usually consisting of 5 persons, which is great!
+I am always working along with the team in both Flowcreate and eVerbinding projects.
+We are working together as a team, usually consisting of 5 people, which is great!
 I am thankful for the opportunity to work with a team where the spirit is to be dedicated to helping each other.
-Overall I am also happy to say that my learning and experience is also getting used in other projects also and people still used to call me and ask my opinion too before making some decision.
+Overall I am also happy to say that my learning and experience are also getting used in other projects also and people still used to call me and ask my opinion too before making some decision.

 What’s Vanenburg’s culture like in your view?

 I heard the term “Baan culture” from my seniors.
 From my experience in Vanenburg, I understand that we are not having managers, but we are having leaders in our company who make a difference and people used to define that as the “Baan culture”.
 Because Mr. Jan Baan is a leader.
 I’d like to phrase it like this: Every leader is a manager, but not every manager is a leader.

 Can you share a little bit more about the customer project you are involved in?
 What does Vanenburg do for eVerbinding?